hello-yall/hello-yall.github.io/_projects/google-libguide.md

 ---
-title: "Digital Library"
+title: "LibGuide for Google Collaboration"
 collection: projects
 image:
-  path: images/digital-library01.png
+  path: images/libguide01.png
-  thumbnail: images/digital-library01.png
+  thumbnail: images/libguide01.png
-  caption: "Front Page of Library of Libraries Digital Library Project"
+  caption: "Landing Page for LibGuide"
 ---

 A chocolate chip cookie is a drop cookie that originated in the United States and features chocolate chips as its distinguishing ingredient.